-Remember, if you’re married, in a civil partnership, or living with your partner, their income will be counted too.
+Remember, if you are married, in a civil partnership, or living with your partner, their income will be counted too.

-What if I’m already getting another social welfare payment?
+Can I receive WFP if I am already getting another social welfare payment?

 - Claiming Jobseeker’s Allowance or Jobseeker’s Benefit, as you must already have a job to claim Working Family Payment.

 - Participating in a Community Employment Scheme, Gateway, Rural Social Scheme, the Tús scheme or JobBridge.

 How long can I receive Working Family Payment for?

 WFP is generally paid for 52 weeks (one year).
 If your pay or hours at work are reduced during this time, your payment will stay the same.
 However, at the end of the 52 weeks, you will have the chance to re-apply for WFP, and your new circumstances will be taken into account then.